Title: | Create Data Frames that are Easier to Exchange and Reuse |

 The Description

 is recommended for discovery in DataCite.
-All additional information that does not
+All

-fit in any of the other categories.
 May be used for technical information.
 A free text.
+Similar to

 dct:description.